 Unlike other parts of the body, the scalp is naturally very oily and greasy.
 This is true for two reasons:

 - The skin in the scalp area produces more skin grease (sebum) that originates from hair follicles and the skin than any other anatomical region.

 - Realistically, the most anyone washes their hair is once a day, and frequently much less often than that.
 Shampooing with soap is responsible for removing moisturizing fats (lipids) that naturally accumulate on the scalp and hair to prevent dryness and flaking.
 It would require multiple washes per day of a hairless scalp to achieve significant drying (xerosis).
 Dry skin (xerodermatitis) does not just happen because of dry air, but it can occur because of hormones out of balance (such as hypothyroidism) and with increasing age.

-I do not believe that dry scalp is a common problem.
+A dry scalp is a common problem.
 The belief that excess scale in the scalp is ever due to dryness is almost always incorrect and can lead to mistreatment of the real cause.
-So for the remainder of the article, I will refrain from using the term dry scalp.
+Therefore, the remainder of the article will refrain from using the term dry scalp.

 What are causes and risk factors for dandruff?

 The presence of dandruff in abundance is a clue to either the presence of an inflammatory skin disease affecting the scalp or a relative lack of shampooing.
 All skin constantly sheds dead skin cells, if one does not remove them, they will accumulate, appearing as white to yellow flakes on one's clothing.